Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             programs can be executed at the same time.
 For
                             example: 1,2,3.
 Default is 1,2,3.
       --fasta_path FASTA_PATH, -f FASTA_PATH
-                            The path of genome fasta folder.
+                            Path of the genome fasta folder.
       --tex_bam_path TEX_BAM_PATH, -tw TEX_BAM_PATH
-                            The path of tex+/- wig folder.
+                            If the TEX+/- libraries can be provided, please assign the path of the tex+/- BAM folder.
       --frag_bam_path FRAG_BAM_PATH, -fw FRAG_BAM_PATH
-                            The path of fragmented wig folder.
+                            If the TEX+/- libraries can be provided, please assign the path of the fragmented BAM folder.
       --quality QUALITY, -q QUALITY
-                            The minimum quality which considers a real snp.
+                            The minimum quality of a real snp.
 Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
                             The range of read depth.
-If the read depth is higher or lower than this range, it will be excluded.
-The format is $MIN,$MAX. --read_depth_range can be
+If the read depth is higher or lower than this range, the SNPs will be excluded in output table.
+The format is $MIN,$MAX.
+                            --read_depth_range can be assigned by different types:
-                            assigned by different types: 1. real number (r), 2. the read depth based on the number of samples (n) or
-                            3. times of average read depth (a).
-For example, n_10,a_2 means the range of read depth should be higher than average 10 reads of --min_sample_number (if --min_sample_number is 2, DP value in output will be higher than 20) and lower than 2 times of average read depth.If r_10,a_2 is assigned, it means that the minimum read depth becomes 10 without considering the number of samples.
+                            1. real number (r), 2. the read depth based on the number of samples (n) or 3. times of average read depth (a).
+For example, n_10,a_2 means the range of read depth should be higher than 10 * --sample_number (if --sample_number is 2, DP value in output will be higher than 20) and lower than 2 * average read depth.If r_10,a_2 is assigned, it means that the minimum read depth becomes exactly 10.
 Default is n_10,a_2.
       --ploidy PLOIDY, -pl PLOIDY
-                            haploid or diploid.
+                            Running for haploid or diploid genome.
 Default is haploid.
-      --RG_tag, -R          It is opposite of --ignore-RG in samtools. (one BAM file includes multi samples).
+      --RG_tag, -R          It is opposite of --ignore-RG in samtools (one BAM file includes multi samples).
 Default is False.
-      --min_sample_number MIN_SAMPLE_NUMBER, -ms MIN_SAMPLE_NUMBER
+      --sample_number SAMPLE_NUMBER, -sn SAMPLE_NUMBER
-                            The minimum numbers of samples will effect --read_depth_range, --DP4_cutoff and --indel_fraction.
+                            The numbers of samples.
+It will affect --read_depth_range, --DP4_cutoff and --indel_fraction.
       --caller CALLER, -c CALLER
                             The types of caller - consensus-caller or